Meet Madame Alexander: The Mother of Modern Doll Play

 and in History

-Madame Alexander is responsible for creating the type of doll play we know today.
+The doll play we know today—we owe to Madame Alexander.
 Madame’s earliest contribution was inspired by her time spent as a young girl in her stepfather’s doll hospital, where she saw many beautiful porcelain dolls in constant repair.
 During a time when breakable, porcelain dolls were the standard, she fashioned a cloth doll that was meant to be both beautiful and played with.
 But that was just the beginning.
 Madame brought to life literary characters and notable people in a way not previously done before.
-An era of toy industry firsts carries her legacy into modern play.
+An era of toy industry firsts cemented her legacy as the mother of modern doll play.

 Madame Alexander Pioneered Many Industry Firsts